lks21c/elasticsearch-cache/README.md

-# elasticsearch-cache
+# Intro
-ElasticSearch Cache is a cache server working as a reverse proxy of elasticsearch and caches past aggregation data to enhance speed and to save computing cost on Elasticsearch.
+Elasticsearch-Cache is a cache server working as a reverse proxy of elasticsearch and caches past aggregation data to enhance speed and to save computing cost on Elasticsearch.

+# Purpose
+* Speed
+* Transparency
+* Compatibility